 Do sunflowers spread?

 But they will self seed for the following year.
-The first year I built my vegetable garden I planted two native sunflowers.
+The first year I built my vegetable garden I planted two native Wild Sunflowers.
 The following year I had around 10 ‘volunteer’ sunflowers.
 Depending on conditions and how disturbed the soil is (which my garden was obviously ‘disturbed’), a single plant can make many volunteers the following year.

 The state of Iowa has listed the common sunflower as a noxious weed and it is illegal to plant or sell seed there.
 Now that makes absolutely no sense to me – how state can make a native plant illegal!
 I mean, the sunflower was there for hundreds/thousands of years, and is well suited to the environment and helps the ecosystem.
 Why outlaw a native plant????